raforg/danectl/README.md

 For OPENPGPKEY usage, danectl requires /bin/sh, perl, and gpg.

-For SMIMEA usage: /bin/sh, perl, and openssl.
+For SMIMEA usage, danectl requires /bin/sh, perl, and openssl.

 --------------------------------------------------------------------------------